Utah Courts

 (2) Exhibit custody during trial.

 (2)(B) Custody of the Court.
 Physical exhibits offered, other than those in paragraph (2)(A), must be placed in the custody of the clerk of court or designee.
-Digital exhibits offered shall be stored electronically or on digital media such as a thumb drive and stored in accordance with paragraph (2)(C).
-The clerk of court or designee must list all exhibits in the exhibit list, and the list shall be made a part of the court record.
+Digital exhibits offered will be stored electronically or on digital media such as a thumb drive and stored in accordance with paragraph (2)(C).
+The clerk of court or designee must list all exhibits in the exhibit list, and the list will be made a part of the court record.
 An exhibit list may be the court’s designated case management system or a form approved by the Judicial Council.

 (2)(C) Secured Storage.

 (2)(C)(i) Upon daily adjournment, the clerk of court or designee must compare the exhibit list with the exhibits offered that day.
-Digital exhibits in the custody of the court shall be stored electronically in a manner meeting the requirements outlined in paragraph (3)(A)(ii).
+Digital exhibits in the custody of the court will be stored electronically in a manner meeting the requirements outlined in paragraph (3)(A)(ii).
 Physical exhibits in the custody of the court must be stored in an envelope or container, marked with the case number, and stored in a secured storage location that meets the requirements outlined in paragraph (3)(A)(ii).

 (2)(C)(ii) Exhibits may be stored in a temporary secured location for no more than 72 hours, provided the temporary location is sufficient to prevent access by unauthorized persons, and the location is secured with a key lock, combination lock, or electronic lock.
-Access to the temporary storage location shall be limited to the clerk of court, judge, or a designee.
+Access to the temporary storage location will be limited to the clerk of court, judge, or a designee.

 (3) Exhibit custody prior to disposition.

 (3)(A)(i) Exhibit Manager.
-The clerk of court shall appoint an exhibit manager with responsibility for the security, maintenance, documentation of the chain of custody, and disposition of exhibits.
+The clerk of court will appoint an exhibit manager with responsibility for the security, maintenance, documentation of the chain of custody, and disposition of exhibits.
 The clerk of court may also appoint a person to act as exhibit manager during periods when the primary exhibit manager is absent.
 Unaccompanied or unauthorized access to secured storage locations by anyone other than the exhibit manager, acting exhibit manager, or the clerk of court is prohibited without a court order.

 (3)(A)(ii) Secured Storage Location.
-Each court must provide physical and electronic secured storage locations within their facility for storing exhibits retained by the court under subsection (2)(B), and shall maintain a current inventory list of all exhibits in the court’s custody.
+Each court must provide physical and electronic secured storage locations within their facility for storing exhibits retained by the court under subsection (2)(B), and will maintain a current inventory list of all exhibits in the court’s custody.
 The physical secured storage location must be sufficient to prevent access from unauthorized persons, secured with a key lock, combination lock, or electronic lock, and protected from theft or damage.
 The electronic secured storage location should be sufficient to prevent access from unauthorized persons.
 Prior to use, physical and electronic secured storage locations must be certified by the Court Security Director.
-Requests for certification must be made in writing and shall fully describe the secured storage location, local access procedures, and security controls.
+Requests for certification must be made in writing and will fully describe the secured storage location, local access procedures, and security controls.
 Any changes to the location, access procedures, or security controls require recertification by the Court Security Director.

 (3)(B) Exhibit custody post disposition.